Harris Rosen: Awards

 In 2016, Rosen was awarded the Bob Graham Center for Public Service Citizen of the Year award for his work with Tangelo Park.
-And was also named the most influential person in tourism in Orlando by Orlando magazine.
+He was also named the most influential person in tourism in Orlando by Orlando magazine.
 In November 2017, Rosen was honored by the Orlando Business Journal as the Philanthropist of the Year.
 The International Drive Chamber of Commerce also named an award in Rosen's name—The Harris Rosen Philanthropy Award—which he received in November 2017.
 It is awarded annually to those exemplifying his passion for philanthropy.
 In June 2022, Rosen was recognized by the International Hospitality Institute on the list of the Global 100 in Hospitality as one of the 100 Most Powerful People in Global Hospitality.